petee-d/stereotype/README.md

 * The assigned value for a field will be used as the default if the key was not present in the input.
 Note `None` in the input will not be converted to the default.
 The default must be a value of the field's allowed type.
 * If a callable is provided as a default, it will be called with no arguments to create a new default.
-* If the assigned value is a supermodel `***Field`, it can be used to configure more options than the type and default - like some basic validation rules, hiding `None` from output, overriding serialization & deserialization names, etc.
+* If the assigned value is a stereotype `***Field`, it can be used to configure more options than the type and default - like some basic validation rules, hiding `None` from output, overriding serialization & deserialization names, etc.
 * Fields that don't provide a default (either as the field's assigned value, or using the `default` kwarg to a custom field) will be required.